Snowflake-Labs/snowpark-python-demos/Advertising-Spend-ROI-Prediction/README.md

 * `pip install scikit-learn`

+* `pip install cachetools`

 ### **Step 4** -- Update [connection.json](connection.json) with your Snowflake account details and credentials

-NOTE: For the **account** parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
+* NOTE: For the **account** parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
 Snowflake automatically appends this when creating the connection.

 ### **Step 5** -- Train & deploy ML model